kiran-kadam911/frontend-automation/README.md

   - Check out the livereload available options here: https://scotch.io/tutorials/a-quick-guide-to-using-livereload-with-gulp

 Once this is done, you are ready to start automating frontend.
-In "node terminal", go to your project directory and type command as per your task (for example: To compile sass file need to run command like "gulp sass-watch").
+In "node terminal", go to your project theme directory and type command as per your task (for example: To compile sass file need to run command like "gulp sass-watch").
 As per this you can run other commands also as per your requirement.